PragyanMaharjan63/NoteTakingMERN/README.md

 ## 🚀 Getting Started

-Follow these steps to set up and run the Ntoe Taking application locally.
+Follow these steps to set up and run the Note Taking application locally.

 ### Prerequisites